Skip to main content

 Managing Transactions

 Transactions keep related changes together.
 If one statement fails, the whole group rolls back, preserving a consistent state.
-The University schema benefits from transactions when registering students, assigning instructors, or seeding the database.
+The marketplace schema benefits from transactions when placing orders, recording payments, or adjusting inventory.

 Learning Goals